iominh/minhongrails.github.io/_posts/2013-05-19-fun-with-javas-play-framework.md

 ---
 {% include JB/setup %}

-A while ago I made a claim on Twitter that I would release my "Foodwall" project within 2 months from its initial proof of concept.
+A while ago I made a claim that I would release my "Foodwall" project within 2 months from its initial proof of concept.
 Well, I dropped the ball since for the last month I haven't really worked on it.
 However, I'm going to try to take a shot at releasing a newer version by the end of this month.